Gastric Bypass vs Gastric Sleeve – understand your options and the key differences between two of the most common weight loss procedures in Australia.

 The gastric sleeve vs bypass recovery time can vary from patient to patient.
 However, by nature, gastric bypass surgery is more complicated than gastric sleeve surgery.
 This is because gastric bypass surgery is a two-step procedure; where the surgeon separates a portion of the stomach and then reconnects it to a section of the small intestine, bypassing the rest of the stomach.
 Gastric sleeve surgery is much more straightforward – a portion of the stomach is removed, and the small pouch is stapled back together.
 This means that when it comes to gastric sleeve vs bypass recovery time, gastric bypass may involve a longer initial recovery period.

 The initial recovery period for gastric bypass vs gastric sleeve will be dependent on several factors.
-Considering gastric bypass surgery is relatively more complicated, the procedure may take longer and require a longer recovery than gastric sleeve surgery.
+Considering gastric bypass surgery is relatively more complicated, gastric bypass patients may experience a longer recovery.
 Similarly, if the bypass procedure is performed laparoscopically, the recovery period will be significantly shorter than if it has to be performed abdominally.

-Following gastric bypass surgery, the patient may experience an intolerance to certain types of food and drink, known as dumping syndrome.
-Dumping syndrome reinforces the body’s inability to consume high-calorie foods and can present some unpleasant symptoms that may interfere with the recovery of gastric bypass surgery.
+Following gastric bypass surgery, gastric bypass patients may experience an intolerance to certain types of food and drink, known as dumping syndrome.
+Dumping syndrome reinforces the body’s inability to consume high-calorie foods and can present some unpleasant symptoms that may interfere with the recovery of the procedure.

 The average stay in hospital for gastric bypass surgery is at least two days, as the procedure is complicated when compared to gastric sleeve surgery.
 For gastric sleeve procedures, patients should be able to return from their hospital stay after 1 to 2 days if everything goes smoothly.